Lillian Rozell Messenger

-Lillian Rozell Messenger (née, Rozell; pen name, Zena Clifton; 1843 – October 1, 1921) was an American poet from Kentucky.
+Lillian Rozell Messenger (née, Rozell; pen name, Zena Clifton; c.
+1843 or 1853 – October 1, 1921) was an American poet from Kentucky.
 Among her first acknowledged poems were those brought out in a volume entitled, Threads of fate, 1872.
 Other volumes included Fragments from an old inn, 1885; The Vision of gold, 1886; and The Southern Cross, 1891.
 "Columbus" was read by Governor John Wesley Hoyt of Wyoming Territory during the patriotic celebration at the Woman's Building, World's Columbian Exposition in Chicago, 1893.
-"In the heart of America," was read at the Cotton States and International Exposition, in Atlanta, 1895.
+In the heart of America, was read at the Cotton States and International Exposition, in Atlanta, 1895.
 Messenger contributed many poems to the Louisville Journal, Memphis papers, and the New York Home Journal.
 Her most ambitious poems were lengthy, narrative ones, with themes such as "Charlotte Corday" and "Penelope, the Wife of Ulysses".
-Messenger died in 1921.
+Messenger was one of the charter members of the Daughters of the American Revolution (DAR).

 Early life and education

 Lillian T. Rozell was born in Kentucky (Milburn; or Millersburg or Ballard County are recorded) in 1843, 1844, or 1853.
 Her parents, Dr. Francis Overton and Caroline (Cole) Rozell, were Virginians.
 The father was a physician who was fond of poetry and music.
 Her paternal grandfather came from Nice, France, during the Napoleonic Wars and settled in Virginia.
 Her maternal ancestors were of English descent.
 All of her family were of a melancholy, sensitive, musical temperament; and Messenger was often and suddenly the victim of depressing melancholy.
 There were at least three siblings, including a sister, Virginia, and brothers, George and John.

 Messenger moved in early life to Arkansas When she was a young child, she delighted in oratory, in climbing hills, and imitating speakers she had heard, in either prose or verse.
 When not roaming, she loved to fly a kite and to shoot a bow and arrow.
 From these early years, she was a poet.
 From reading poetry, she began to write it herself at an early age.

 The study of astronomy and natural philosophy dispelled so many fond illusions concerning the mystery of the clouds, that she almost regretted knowledge.
 Her early education was varied, and her country life made her familiar with nature.
 Her father died while she was in college.
 Her education occurred at Forest Hill Seminary, near Memphis, Tennessee, from which she graduated in 1861.
 It was here, after her father's death, that her poetry first attracted public attention.

 Not returning to school after the father's death, she started writing her first verses, the subject being "Night."
 She was sixteen years old when her first poem was published.